-- The applicant in Case T-94/00 explains, however, that the link between C sugar exported to the OCTs and sugar imported under the EC/OCT cumulation of origin regime is not certain.
-It points out in that connection that Community sugar suppliers, in order to avoid reprisals on the part of Community producers who had decided no longer to supply C sugar to Aruba, often altered the destination of exported C sugar while it was in transit. - The Court, however, finds that the date of the decision allegedly taken by Community producers was 15 October 1999 according to the applicant in Case T-94/00.
-That decision could clearly not have affected exports of C sugar to the OCTs in 1997, on which the quota contained in the contested regulation was calculated. - Lastly, it must be observed that the Commission took into account the interests of the OCT sugar producers by not fully suspending imports of sugar under the EC/OCT cumulation of origin regime.
-On the contrary, it established the quota of 3 340 tonnes in Article 1 of the contested regulation on the basis of the highest level of imports of sugar and mixtures during the period 1996-1998. - In the light of the foregoing and taking into account the fact that limitation of review by the Community Court is particularly necessary where the Commission is called upon to arbitrate between differing interests in the present case, protection of the common organisation of the markets in sugar, on the one hand, and protection of the interests of the OCTs and undertakings established in the OCTs on the other the Court finds that the Commission did not infringe the principle of proportionality by restricting imports of sugar or mixtures under the EC/OCT cumulation of origin regime to 3 340 tonnes for the period during which the contested regulation was in force. - 195 Fifthly and lastly, the applicants submit that Article 2(3) of the contested regulation, which provides that 'applications for import licences shall be accompanied by a copy of the export licence', infringes the principle of proportionality.
+- 173 In the present case, it must be observed that the Commission took into account the interests of the OCT sugar producers by not fully suspending imports of sugar under the EC/OCT cumulation of origin regime.
+On the contrary, it established the quota of 4 848 tonnes in Article 1 of the contested regulation on the basis of the highest level of imports of sugar and mixtures during the period 1996-1998. - 174 In the light of the foregoing and taking into account the fact that limitation of review by the Community Court is particularly necessary where the Commission is required to arbitrate between differing interests - in the present case, protection of the common organisation of the markets in sugar, on the one hand, and protection of the interests of the OCTs and undertakings established in the OCTs, on the other - the Court finds that the Commission did not infringe the principle of proportionality by restricting imports of sugar or mixtures under the

+EC/OCT cumulation of origin regime to 4 848 tonnes for the period during which the contested regulation was in force.

+- 175 Fourthly, the applicants submit that Article 2(3) of the contested regulation, which provides that 'applications for import licences shall be accompanied by a copy of the export licence', infringes the principle of proportionality.
 That provision prevents the applicants from benefiting in practice from the quota imposed by that regulation.
-Under that provision the applicants are obliged to purchase sugar of Community origin (at above the world price as a result of the 'golden premium' granted on account of that origin) and to export it from the Community at a time when the applicants still have not the slightest assurance that that quantity can be sold and imported into the Community after working or processing into sugar and mixtures qualifying for EC/OCT cumulation of origin.

-The Court finds that that argument must be rejected.
-It was reasonable for the Commission to impose the condition laid down in Article 2(3) of the contested regulation since that condition makes it possible to ensure that import applications made in the context of the contested regulation relate to sugar which actually qualifies for EC/OCT cumulation of origin.

-197 It follows from the foregoing that the second plea must be rejected.
+Under that provision the applicants are obliged to purchase sugar of Community origin (at above the world price as a result of the 'golden premium' granted on account of that origin) and to export it from the Community at a time when the applicants still have not the slightest assurance that that quantity can be sold and imported into the Community after working or processing into sugar and mixtures qualifying for EC/OCT cumulation of origin. - 176 The Court finds that that argument must be rejected.
+It was reasonable for the Commission to impose the condition laid down in Article 2(3) of the contested regulation since that condition makes it possible to ensure that import applications made in the context of the contested regulation relate to sugar which actually qualifies for EC/OCT cumulation of origin. - 177 It follows from the foregoing that the second plea must be rejected.

-The third plea: infringement of the preferential status of products originating in the OCTs

-The applicants contend that under Article 3(1)(s) EC and the provisions of Part Four of the EC Treaty (in particular Article 183(1)), Community institutions must abide by the principle of the order of preferences.
-According to that principle, institutions cannot place goods originating in the OCTs in a less favourable position than that of goods coming from the ACP countries or other third countries (Joined Cases T-480/93 and T-483/93 Antillean Rice Mills and Others v Commission, cited in paragraph 45 above, paragraphs 91 and 142).
+The third plea: infringement of the preferential status of products originating in the OCTs must abide by the principle of the order of preferences.
+According to that principle, institutions cannot place goods originating in the OCTs in a less favourable position than that of goods coming from the ACP countries or other third countries (Joined Cases T-480/93 and T-483/93 Antillean Rice Mills and Others v Commission, cited in paragraph 39 above, paragraphs 91 and 142).